gotmemes/gtbcheat/README.md

 # Guess The Build Cheat
 Solves for words based upon hints in Hypixel's Guess the Build

-Based upon Croutonix/dmtcheat and my companion mod dmtcheat
+Based upon Croutonix/dmtcheat and my sister mod dmtcheat